tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

   {"reason": "expected hash abcd, got hash efgh"}

-.. share_type, storage_index, and share number are inferred from the URL
+.. share-type, storage-index, and share-number are inferred from the URL

 Reading
 ~~~~~~~